Path length: 36.99 miles

 County: Montague (TX) / Jefferson, Love, Carter (OK)

-This tornado moved through parts of Jefferson, Love and Carter Counties in Oklahoma.
-Most of the damage early in the Oklahoma track was sporadic to some structures and to trees.
+This tornado moved through parts of Jefferson, Love, and Carter Counties in Oklahoma.
+Most of the damage early in the Oklahoma track was sporadic to some structures and trees.
 Once the tornado reached Carter County, its width had grown to 880 yards.
-The twister produced EF4 tornado in the Lone Grove area and in the Majestic Hills area north of Ardmore.
+The twister produced EF4 damage in the Lone Grove area and the Majestic Hills area north of Ardmore.
 Max winds were estimated between 166 to 200 mph.

 Per the Storm Data Publication, “Numerous mobile homes were completely obliterated with few recognizable pieces left.”
 Also, “numerous vehicles were rolled or thrown, some for considerable distances.”

-In the Majestic Hills Neighborhood, at least 8 homes and a small private school were destroyed.
+In the Majestic Hills Neighborhood, at least eight homes and a small private school were destroyed.

 In Carter County, a total of 114 homes were damaged/destroyed.
 Debris was carried as far away as Sulphur (over 40 miles away from Lone Grove).

-There were 8 fatalities in the Lone Grove area.
-Six occurred in mobile homes, one was in a well-built home that sustained EF4 damage and one fatality occurred when a truck was hit by the tornado on I-55, killing the driver.
+There were eight fatalities in the Lone Grove area.
+Six occurred in mobile homes, one was in a well-built home that sustained EF4 damage, and one fatality occurred when a truck was hit by the tornado on I-55, killing the driver.

 The SPC Database does not list injuries for this event.
 This is an error that is also found in the Storm Data Narrative stats area.
 There were 46 injuries.
 This is included in the NCDC Database and the NWS Summary.